teachthenet/pycraft/lesson_2.md

     print "3"
 ```

-In summary, an infinite while loop will keep executing the same code over and over until its it's forced to stop by the user (by pressing cmd+C on a Mac, or control+c on a windows while focused on the terminal)
+In summary, an infinite while loop will keep executing the same code over and over until its it's forced to stop by the user by pressing control+c.

 #### Code
 Open up script.py in a code editor.
 Delete everything in it, we'll be starting from scratch!